 But, is hitting that coveted 10,000 steps a day mark really boosting people’s health and fitness levels or simply their own egos and inherent desires to ‘win’.

-A friend of my family once boasted of the clever tactics he used to regularly clock in 10,000 steps a day as measured by his pedometer.
+A close family friend once boasted of the clever tactics he used to regularly clock in 10,000 steps a day as measured by his pedometer.

 His incentive was simple — Money.